-Although in an overview all of the species might appear to be quite similar, there are significant differences among them.
+Although at a casual glance all of the species might appear to be quite similar, there are significant differences among them.
 This has caused much confusion and misperception, especially among novice peacock bass anglers.
 It’s when we start looking at their habitat, behavior and life history individually that significant differences become apparent between the species.
 Some live in roiling fast water.
 Some live in meandering flood pulse river systems.
 Some are pursuit feeders and some opportunistic.
 Some readily attack on the surface while others rarely do.
 Some average a pound or two while others can exceed twenty nine pounds.
 These differences are all-important from the angler’s point of view.
 Although all of them can be fun to catch, only one species in particular has earned the reputation of the world’s most powerful and challenging freshwater gamefish.
 Cichla temensis, known as the three-barred, speckled, or giant peacock bass is the largest, most powerful and most aggressive of all the species and the one that anglers really dream to travel in pursuit of.
 With fourteen other, very different animals sharing the same common name, it’s easy to see why the reputation of Cichla temensis has been victimized by confusion with other species.

 The true giant peacock bass is not found outside of the Amazon basin.
 You can’t fish for them in Florida or Hawaii or Panama because they simply aren’t there.
 Cichla temensis’ natural range consists primarily of blackwater flood pulse rivers with extremely variable seasonal environments in South America’s Amazon regions.
 The species occurs naturally in Brazil, Venezuela and Columbia.
-They are native to the Rio Negro, Rio Branco and lower Rio Madeira basins in Brazil and in the Orinoco and upper Rio Negro drainages in Venezuela and Columbia.
+They are native to the Rio Negro basin, Rio Branco basin and lower Rio Madeira basins in Brazil and in the Orinoco and upper Rio Negro drainages in Venezuela and Columbia.
 Populations are also recorded in several blackwater tributaries of the Rio Solimoes and Rio Amazonas.
 Unlike some of its smaller cousins, efforts to introduce C. temensis into other regions have mostly failed, probably because of a greater sensitivity to cold or variable temperatures.
 The only notable exception has been Lake Guri in Venezuela.
 Other, smaller Cichla species however, have been successfully introduced into more accessible regions, such as several lakes and reservoirs in Brazil, Panama, Hawaii and the canals of South Florida.
-It is these species that anglers commonly encounter on tourist vacations and it is the misunderstanding that these are the same as the giant Amazon peacocks that have fostered the confusion and misinformation that plagues the peacock bass fishing domain.
+It is these species that anglers commonly encounter on tourist vacations and it is the misunderstanding that these are the same as the giant Amazon peacocks that has fostered the confusion and misinformation that plagues the peacock bass fishing domain.

 So if not every peacock bass is Cichla temensis, what is Cichla temensis?
 The species that commands angler’s adulation is big, with 15 lb. trophies common and with hulking monsters over 25 lbs. lurking in the waters.
 They are primarily piscivorous feeders and are pursuit hunters.
 That means their target is fish and once they decide something is food, they’ll run it down halfway across a lagoon if they have to.
 And, unlike most of the smaller species, they aggressively strike lures on the surface, violently and with abandon, hence Larry Larsen’s famous description of “Peacock Bass Explosions”.
 This is probably the most exciting predatory attack of any sportfish in the world.
 Frankly, no other freshwater fish compares, anywhere.